Password Master Help

 Set Master Password

 Every PWM database has a master password.
 It's the most important part of PWM databases.
-It is used to encrypt the database, protect the database from being opened by unwanted user.
-It is the only password you need to memorize, while other passwords along with your private data are saved in this database.
+It is used to encrypt the database, protect the database from being opened by unwanted users.
+It is the only password you need to memorize, while other passwords and your private data are saved in this database.

-For a new created database, before it can actually be saved, you must set a master password first.
+For a newly created database, before it can actually be saved, you must first set a master password.

-For an existing database, you can change the master password by clicking Set Master Password or clicking the down arrow on top panel to use main menu.
+For an existing database, you can change the master password by clicking or clicking the down arrow on top panel to use the main menu.

-There is no way to retrieve the master password for a database, if you forgot it.
-The master password is not saved in the database or anywhere.
+There is no way to retrieve the master password for a database, if you forget it.
+The master password is not saved in the database or anywhere else.
 Your database won't be able to be decrypted without the correct master password.

 Add Password Item

-A password item contains basic entries such as program or url, username, password, and optional additional entries that can be any strings you want to put them in addition of the basic entries, e.g. some notes.
+A password item contains basic entries such as program or ULR, username, password, and optional additional entries that can be any strings you want to put in addition to the basic entries, e.g., some notes.

-To add a password item, click Add on the bottom of left panel, an empty password item with default name then is appended to the item list directly.
-You can edit this new item, change its name, set its program/url, username, password etc.
+To add a password item, click Add at the bottom of left panel.
+An empty password item with a default name is then appended directly to the item list.
+You can edit this new item, change its name, set its program/URL, username, password, etc.

-If you choose one single item in the list of left panel, its entries will be displayed on right panel, allowing you to edit and use them:
+If you choose one single item in the list on left panel, its entries will be displayed on the right panel, allowing you to edit and use them:

 Change Item Name